 2) You can join with a smartphone.
 It is similar to joining with a computer; you need the Zoom app to join.
 The steps are similar to joining with a computer.

 Let’s look at joining a meeting on a computer:

 Start by clicking the link in the meeting invitation.
 Your computer’s default browser will automatically try to launch the Zoom software.
 If the software is not already on your computer, the browser will automatically download the app.
 Follow all the prompts to install it (just click where it tells you to click).
 If it asks you to “Run” a file, click yes or run.
 You will join the meeting as soon as the software installs.
 This should only take a few seconds.
 If the software is already on the computer, you will be asked to “launch” the Zoom app.
 Before entering the meeting you will be asked to join audio.
 Click “Join with Computer Audio.”

 Virtual Book Group – The Benefice Book Group is alive and well and ‘met’ recently.
-The next meeting by Zoom is at 8pm on Thursday 10th December.
-We’ll be discussing Books for 2021, focusing on BAME authors.
+More details of March’s book and meeting date to come soon.

 Everyone is very welcome.
 It’s an informal group – still getting to grips with the technology!
 Do get reading, and please contact Rob via firstname.lastname@example.org if you’d like to join the next discussion.
 Bring your own tea!

 Student Group – Currently meeting virtually for a cup of tea and catch up every few weeks, contact Pippa for more details.
 Students also very warmly invited to The Thursday Pause (see above.)

 - Call or email the office if you would like a phone call or to let us know if you need support.
 0117 973 3395, email@example.com